This paper is a draft, please do not reproduce without authorization.

 4.5- Addictions related to the control of material objects

-Obsessive counting of objects, stairs, tiles, sidewalk blocks, compilation of mental lists of all kinds and compulsive body language like symmetric gestures, rotations and counter rotations are all manifestations of inner anxiety pacified by mental anchors.
+Obsessive counting of objects, stairs, tiles, sidewalk blocks, mental rumination of lists and compulsive body language like symmetric gestures, rotations and counter rotations are all manifestations of inner anxiety pacified by ritualized mental anchors and repetitive gestures.
 They stand somewhere on the continuum of compulsions, between active and passive behaviours, our next and last category to be discussed.

 to Top of page